It is the

 Clusters of this sort have full access to all the capabilities that Zato offers, be it REST, batch processing, publish/subscribe, everything is available.
 One aspect to consider is HA - both in terms of being able to handle increasing load as well as avoiding downtime when the only server in the cluster becomes unavailable for any reason.

-Note that it does not matter at all in what way such a cluster is created - the recommended means is Docker Quickstart but, in practice, many other DevOps or Infrastructure as Code tools can be used.
+Note that it does not matter at all in what way such a cluster is created - the recommended means is Docker Quickstart but many other DevOps or Infrastructure as Code tools can be used.
 For instance, you can pre-build Packer images and deploy them with Ansible.
 Or you can set a Linux host in advance using Terraform and then run a custom Bash script to start a quickstart cluster.
 All kinds of provisioning tools can be used, be they cloud-native or not.

 With more than one server running in a quickstart cluster, a degree of HA is achieved because, should one of the servers become inaccessible, the remaining one(s) can still process incoming requests.